ToberoCat/ImprovedFactions/improved-factions-docs/docs/qa.md

 ---

-### **People Can Break Blocks in Safezones and Warzones**

-**Problem:** Some players are able to break blocks in safezones and warzones while others cannot, even with no changes to the configuration.

-**Solution:**

-- Ensure that the zone protection settings are correctly configured.
-The zones should be configured to prevent any block breaking regardless of the player's faction status.
-- Check if other plugins are interfering with the zone settings or if there is a lag issue due to database misconfigurations.

-**Key takeaway:** Verify zone protection settings and check for potential plugin interference or database lag.

----

 ### **Lag When Using Commands**

 **Problem:** Commands such as `/f help` cause the server to lag or freeze, with high server latency reported.